-You need to be able to define ‘what is performance in terms of energy efficiency.’
-That would be kilowatt hour per occupied room, for example.
-Or what is the performance of waste.
+You need to be able to define ‘what is the performance in terms of energy efficiency.’
+That would be kilowatt-hour per occupied room, for example.
+Or what is the performance of waste?
 The amount of waste raided per number of people on site + number of customers per month.
 That’s how you need to do that.

 What are the main trends in hotels now, regarding sustainability?